Apollonis of Cyzicus: Posthmous cult

 Apollonis was deified and celebrated by cults throughout Asia Minor, this status legitimized by the existence of temples or shrines dedicated to her, alongside a dedicated cultic priest and annual celebration, including ritualistic sacrifices and public processions, likely in association with a popular fertility goddesses, such as Aphrodite and Demeter.
 Hers is a unique situation: it is impossible to tell if her cults are “spontaneous” and unrelated civic cults, or if it was a deliberate attempt on behalf of her sons to establish a kingdom-wide dynastic cult in the name of “spreading the monarchic ideology and gaining the loyalty of subjects far from the centers of power,” in preparation of their own rule and subsequent death cult.
 This is further complicated by the Attalids’ practice of “limited divine honours” in life and deification only after death, to contrast the practice of the Ptolemies and the Seleucids.

-She received honours, consolatory decrees to her surviving family, and deification in various cities throughout the Pergamon kingdom and their allies in Rome and Athens.
+She received honours, consolatory decrees to her surviving family, and deification in various cities throughout the Pergamene kingdom and their allies in Rome and Athens.
 Notable examples of her cult are located at Teos and Cyzicus.
 The existence of a cult at Pergamon itself, where her body was entombed by her sons in the Great Temple of Hera, continues to be debated.